 Physical: to help children increase their large and small muscles skills and feel confident in their physical abilities at every stage of development.

-Nutrition: to introduce new and healthy food options for the children, and allow children to see, taste and smell food in its natural form.
+Language/Literacy-Listening and understanding, receptive language, communicating and speaking, and expressive language.

+Arts- Exploring the arts, using the arts to express ideas and emotions, self-expression in the arts.

 Behavior Guidance

 The Center seeks to build the self-esteem of children by helping them develop self-control and responsibility for their actions.
 Expected behavior is based on the developmental level of each child.
 The Center has established guidelines that are designed for the safety and protection of all children.
 No staff member is permitted to use physical, mental, or emotional punishment on any child or demean a child in our care in any way.
+All children will be enrolled on a 2-week trial basis to determine if our center is a good fit for the child/children.
+If after the two week trial period it is decided that this is not a good fit, the two week trial period will be considered your 2 week notice and you will only owe for the two week trial period.

 Parent Conferences

 Parent-Teacher developmental conferences are offered twice a year on a formal sit-down basis.
-Conferences may be held at other times as requested by the parent or teacher
+Conferences may be held at other times as requested by the parent or teacher.
+Conferences will include a written assessment to the parent of a child’s intellectual, physical, language, social and emotional development.

 Health Care Summary & Immunizations